 reality tv

-Watch: the Queer Eye season nine official trailer.
+Watch: the Queer Eye season ten official trailer.
 Post continues below video.

 Bobby Berk was fired because of Tan France and Antoni Porowski.

-Following Berk's announcement that he was leaving the show, rumours about his alleged falling out with France was one of the strongest leads after Berk seemingly unfollowed him on Instagram.
+Following Berk's announcement that he was leaving the show in 2023, rumours about an alleged falling out with France started swirling.

 "I want people to know that Tan and I — we will be fine," Berk said in a January interview with Vanity Fair, acknowledging the alleged fallout without giving a reason as to why.